Alois — the beginning

 A school class of boys in Wellheim at the end of the 19th century.
 One of the boys could easily be Alois.

 Alois was an exceptionally bright child, learnt to read and write early, and became very keen on mathematics and science.
 He enjoyed school and the teachers appreciated his enthusiasm.
-When he was thirteen he was eager to attend a higher school, but alas his family — his father, mainly — decided it was time for the lad to learn a trade.
+When he was twelve he was eager to attend a higher school, but alas his family — his father, mainly — decided it was time for the lad to learn a trade.
 He was to become a shoe-maker.

 Searching the attic of the Friedl house in 2018 we found an original shoemaker machine from the time.